berkmancenter/rendezvous-point/README.md

 2. **Recipient**

    * Registers their public key with rendezvous points via `POST /register`.
-   * Requests inbox access via `POST /inbox/challenge` and completes authentication using AES-GCM challenge encryption.
+   * Requests inbox authentication via `GET /inbox/:publicKey/challenge`.
+   * Proves ownership of private key by encrypting challenge using ephemeral Curve25519 + AES-GCM.
-   * Retrieves shares once the threshold is met with `POST /inbox`.
+   * Retrieves shares once the threshold is met with `GET /inbox/:publicKey`.
    * Reconstructs and decrypts the disclosure.
-   * Optionally deletes the received share with `DELETE /inbox`.
+   * Optionally deletes the received share with `DELETE /inbox/:publicKey/:id`.

 ## Client Behavior